BW PolyureaProtective CoatingsContact

 Concrete tank and swimming pool substrate preparation before BW8010 leveling repair and hand-applied polyurea waterproofing

-Prepare the concrete tank or pool substrate by removing weak material, dust, oil and loose areas, then review pool floor and wall transitions, inner corners, drains, pipe penetrations, steps, cracks, pores, honeycombs, pits and repair patches before coating work.
+Concrete tank and pool waterproofing starts with a solid, clean, dry and repaired substrate.
+Remove weak concrete, dust, oil, standing water and loose areas, then review wall-floor transitions, inner corners, drains, pipe penetrations, steps, cracks, pores, honeycombs, pits and repair patches before coating work begins.

-Use BW8010 to seal prepared concrete, reduce absorption and support adhesion.
-Where needed, BW8010 can be blended with quartz sand for local repair preparation around pores, honeycombs, pits, cracks, inner corners and uneven tank or pool surfaces before the main membrane is applied.
+BW8010 helps seal prepared concrete, reduce surface absorption and support adhesion before the main membrane.
+Where needed, it can be blended with quartz sand for local pore filling, honeycomb repair, scrape leveling and uneven concrete correction around tank or pool details.

 BW8010 quartz sand leveling repair application for hand-applied tank and swimming pool waterproofing system